HOW TO CARE FOR YOUR MATTRESS

 Non-zippered mattresses come in either two-sided, flippable mattresses, or one sided, non-flippable mattresses.
 Flippable mattresses should be flipped and rotated once per year, and non-flippable mattresses should be rotated once per year.

 Use a Mattress Pad or Mattress Protector

-While both offer protection from wear and tear, the mattress protector takes it a step further by keeping moisture from getting to the surface of the mattress.
+While pads and protectors both offer protection from wear and tear, the mattress protector takes it a step further as a moisture barrier.
 While this clearly helps prevent stains, there is more to it than that: dealing with moisture from perspiration.
-Protecting your bed from these incremental amounts of moisture over time is just as important as protecting it from larger spills.
-When the high-density polyurethane foam inside your mattress gets damp, it loses its ability to rebound, which is a contributing factor in early compression of foam.
-By keeping the foam dry, it retains its resilience and helps your mattress last longer.
+Protecting your bed from incremental amounts of moisture over time is just as important as protecting it from larger spills.
+When the high-density polyurethane foam inside your mattress gets damp, it loses its ability to rebound and can cause early foam compression.
+By keeping the foam dry, your mattress will last longer.

-Spend a little extra for a higher quality version of a mattress protector.
-Today’s better mattress protectors are not only waterproof, but breathable as well so that they don’t build up heat.
+Spend a little extra for a higher quality mattress protector.
+Today’s best mattress protectors are not only waterproof, but breathable as well so they don’t build up heat.

 Pair Your New Mattress with a New Foundation

 We recommend that you purchase a new foundation when you buy your new mattress.
 It may seem like using the old box spring is an easy place for extra savings, but that’s not the case in the long run.
 A mattress and box spring age together.
 An old foundation has developed flaws right along with its original mattress.
 These flaws can transfer through to any new mattress placed upon it, causing the new mattress to break down faster.
 Investing in a complete set up front saves you the trouble of having to buy another mattress prematurely.
 You can learn more about how to choose the best box spring for you here.

 Air Out Your Mattress